ABuffaloHerd/FactVer-Viewer/README.md

+# FactVer-Viewer
-# Opens the factver excel. that excel file is also mangled so newtonsoft.json can't parse it without throwing a fit.
+Opens the factver excel. that excel file is also mangled so newtonsoft.json can't parse it without throwing a fit.